Back to Blog

 While quantum computing poses a threat to current encryption methods, it also offers solutions for enhanced cybersecurity.

-• Quantum-Resistant Cryptography: Quantum computers can break many of the encryption algorithms currently used to protect sensitive data.
-This necessitates the development of quantum-resistant cryptography.
+• Quantum-Resistant Cryptography: Quantum computers can break many of the encryption algorithms currently used to protect sensitive data—specifically RSA and ECC, which rely on the difficulty of factoring large numbers or computing discrete logarithms.
+Shor’s algorithm can solve these problems in polynomial time, rendering current public-key infrastructure obsolete.
+This necessitates the development of quantum-resistant cryptography (also called post-quantum cryptography).
+The U.S. National Institute of Standards and Technology (NIST) has been standardizing new algorithms, such as CRYSTALS-Kyber for key encapsulation and CRYSTALS-Dilithium for digital signatures.
 Companies like TechNext96 are working on developing these new encryption methods to stay ahead of potential threats.

 Challenges and Obstacles